This probably isn’t the first time you’ve heard of Pilates.

 Pilates can reduce lower back pain through the strengthening of the muscles in your abdomen, hips, and pelvic floor.

-Both these sets of muscles are important in strengthening and stabilizing your back, which can work as a natural pain management solution for some conditions.
+Both of these sets of muscles are important in strengthening and stabilizing your back, which can work as a natural pain management solution for some conditions.

 3. Pilates Is A Great Mind Body Exercise